Wavelength-division multiplexing

 In fiber-optic communications, wavelength-division multiplexing (WDM) is a technology which multiplexes a number of optical carrier signals onto a single optical fiber by using different wavelengths (i.e., colors) of laser light.
-This technique enables bidirectional communications over a single strand of fiber, also called wavelength-division duplexing, as well as multiplication of capacity.
+This technique enables bidirectional communications over a single strand of fiber (also called wavelength-division duplexing) as well as multiplication of capacity.

-The term WDM is commonly applied to an optical carrier, which is typically described by its wavelength, whereas frequency-division multiplexing typically applies to a radio carrier which is more often described by frequency.
+The term WDM is commonly applied to an optical carrier, which is typically described by its wavelength, whereas frequency-division multiplexing typically applies to a radio carrier, more often described by frequency.
 This is purely conventional because wavelength and frequency communicate the same information.
-Specifically, frequency (in Hertz, which is cycles per second) multiplied by wavelength (the physical length of one cycle) equals the velocity of the carrier wave.
-In a vacuum, this is the speed of light, usually denoted by the lowercase letter, c.
-In glass fiber, it is substantially slower, usually about 0.7 times c.
+Specifically, frequency (in Hertz, which is cycles per second) multiplied by wavelength (the physical length of one cycle) equals velocity of the carrier wave.
+In a vacuum, this is the speed of light (usually denoted by the lowercase letter, c).
+In glass fiber, velocity is substantially slower - usually about 0.7 times c.
 The data rate in practical systems is a fraction of the carrier frequency.

 Systems

 A WDM system uses a multiplexer at the transmitter to join the several signals together and a demultiplexer at the receiver to split them apart.
 With the right type of fiber, it is possible to have a device that does both simultaneously and can function as an optical add-drop multiplexer.
 The optical filtering devices used have conventionally been etalons (stable solid-state single-frequency Fabry–Pérot interferometers in the form of thin-film-coated optical glass).
-As there are three different WDM types, whereof one is called "WDM", the notation "xWDM" is normally used when discussing the technology as such.
+As there are three different WDM types, whereof one is called WDM, the notation xWDM is normally used when discussing the technology as such.